How Braze Built a Best-in-Class Technical Support Organization

 All those processes and evolutions helped make our team what it is today.
 But the reality is that we couldn’t have done any of this without the exceptional work put in by the people who make up the Braze Global Technical Support Team.

 Growing our team over the past five years has allowed us to hire an ever-expanding team of highly driven, talented individuals, all of them brilliant and passionate about what they do—but each one with a wealth of different perspectives and experiences that they bring to work with them every day.
 This diversity helps us to provide better support to our customers while fostering an inclusive and inviting team culture, one where we champion and support our customers while growing closer as a group.
 Whether it’s sharing in-depth Braze product insights and challenging each other’s trivia knowledge or celebrating each team member’s passions and talents outside of Braze, every person on our team is an essential part of an impressive, ever-evolving whole.

 Working in Technical Support can be challenging, especially in today’s fast-paced world.
 But the kind of people who genuinely want to help others, to solve puzzles, to lend an ear and teach what they know, and to do it all with a smile on their face—well, in my experience, working with people like that is the most rewarding experience there is.
 So the next time someone asks me about the most rewarding experience I’ve had at Braze, I have my answer.

 Speaking of job interviews, the Braze Global Technical Support team is hiring.
 To learn more about our organization or to check out open roles, visit our Careers page.

-Molly Lisenco is the Regional Director (Americas) for the Global Technical Support Team.
+Molly Lisenco is the VP, Global Technical Support at Braze.
 When she's not working with her team to help troubleshoot technical issues, you can find her diving head first down the rabbit hole into true crime podcasts, tending to her ever-growing garden, or doing comedy.